 As social media continues to transform and change at an unprecedented rate, you must periodically review your social media policies to identify if any changes are needed.
 If you find items to update, make it a priority to notify your staff and collaborate on the scope of the revisions.

 Perform your web page evaluation based on the metrics and key performance indicators that matter most to your administrative leaders so that you can take targeted action to strengthen any areas of weakness.
-Also, check any links to your website policy to ensure that they are still fully active and that all active social media accounts connect to your archive.
+Also, check any links to your website policy to ensure they are fully active and that all active social media accounts connect to your archive.

 Finally, when reviewing your policies, look at blocked user lists to see if they still make sense.